11 Tiny Pyrography Project Ideas

 In terms of reaching a higher temperature, both types can be capable of very high temperatures suitable for pyrography.
 The key difference lies in how quickly they reach these temperatures and how precisely those temperatures can be controlled during the work.

-Wire tip burners generally offer faster heat up times and more precise control, making it seem like they can get hotter faster, but in terms of maximum temperature capabilities, it's more about the specific equipment and its design rather than the tip type alone.
+Wire tip burners generally offer faster heat up times and more precise control, making it seem like they can get hotter faster, but in terms of maximum temperature capabilities, it's more about the specific company and its design rather than the tip type alone.

 However, there are some general characteristics related to how each type manages and conducts heat that can influence their operating temperatures: